NijhuisSven/LastFM-API/README.md

-# Last.fm Now Playing API
+# Spotify Now Playing API

-A simple web app + API that shows what you're currently listening to on Last.fm.
+A web application that shows what you're currently listening to on Spotify with synchronized lyrics.
 Built with Node.js, Express, and MongoDB.

 ## What it does

-- 🎵 Shows your currently playing track from Last.fm
+- 🎵 Shows your currently playing track from Spotify
+- 🎤 **Synchronized lyrics with LRC Lib API**
-- 🔑 OAuth authentication with Last.fm
+- 🔑 OAuth authentication with Spotify
-- 🔄 Real-time updates every 10 seconds
+- 🔄 Real-time updates every 3 seconds
 - 🚀 API endpoints for integration with other services
-- 💾 MongoDB storage for auth tokens
+- 💾 MongoDB storage for user tokens

 ## Getting Started